built-on-openfin/container-starter/how-to/use-licensed-codecs/README.md

 ### A note about this example

-This is an example of how to use OpenFin manifests to enable commercial codecs.
+This is an example of how to use OpenFin manifests to enable licensed codecs.
 Its purpose is to provide an example and suggestions. **DO NOT** assume that it contains production-ready code.
 Please use this as a guide and provide feedback.
 Thanks!